kmmate/TreatmentEffects.jl/docs/src/man/getting_started.md

 	Rubin Causal models where SUTVA is violated have just been gaining ground recently.
-	Here the experimental data based instrumental variable estimator is implemented for paired interference, based on Kormos(2019).
+	Here the experimental data based instrumental variable estimator is implemented for paired interference, based on Kormos and Lieli(2019).